I3S-ESSnet/ExampleServices/Scenario_1/2_Results/ErrorLocalization/README.md

 Simple service for error localization (under construction)

-To build
+To build the application

 ```
 mvn clean install
 ```

-To package as a Docker container:
+To package and build the application as a Docker container:

 ```
 docker build -t i3sessnet/errorlocalization .